 - DIY 3D scanner technology: laser triangulation technology

 Depending on if you already own a Raspberry Pi or not, you can save money on the build.
-This is because the Atlas DIY 3D scanner uses a Raspberry Pi camera, such as from the Pi 2 or B+, to take detailed 3D scans with an accuracy of 0.25mm.
+This is because the Atlas DIY 3D scanner uses a Raspberry Pi camera to take detailed 3D scans with an accuracy of 0.25mm.
 Depending on your choice, the Atlas is likely to cost between $200 and $250, which is far less than most professional 3D scanners.

 Moreover, Murobo has made considerable efforts to make sure that the Atlas DIY 3D scanner is convenient and simple to use.
 To achieve this, the Atlas comes with FreeLSS free 3D software which enables you to easily take 3D scans.
 In addition, you can access your Atlas via your computer’s browser through WiFi, as well as via SD card.